NATIVE AMERICAN CASES

 intergovernmental referral to the state in which the tribe is located to

-tribal court order has the same effect as any other support order,
+court order has the same effect as any other support order, administrative or

-order through an administrative enforcement remedy such as income withholding,
+an administrative enforcement remedy such as income withholding, lien-levy, or

-lien-levy, or a similar administrative enforcement action, you must determine
+a similar administrative enforcement action, you must determine whether the

-whether the income and/or asset is located on or off of the reservation and you
+income and/or asset is located on or off of the reservation and you must

 1.